 9. Disabled Access Credit

 This credit is available to small businesses that incur expenditures for the purpose of employing and giving access to disabled workers.
-According to the IRS, “an eligible small business is one that that earned $1 million or less or had no more than 30 full-time employees in the previous year; they may take the credit each and every year they incur access expenditures.”
+According to the IRS, an eligible small business is one that earned $1 million or less or had no more than 30 full-time employees in the previous year.
+Qualifying businesses may take credit every year they incur access expenditures.

 Note this is a tax credit for the business entity and not directly for disabled tax filers.

 Like the Disabled Access Credit, this is another tax break available to businesses.
 The Taxpayer Certainty and Disaster Tax Relief Act of 2020 extended the WOTC through Dec.
 31, 2025.
 An employee with a disability is one of the targeted groups for the Work Opportunity Credit.